cisco-open/camblet-driver/README.md

 ## Introduction

 The *nasp-kernel-module* is the supporting Linux kernel module for the [Nasp](https://github.com/cisco-open/nasp) system.
 It is capable of enhancing plain old TCP sockets in a frictionless way so that application developers can focus on their business logic instead of dealing with the complexity of TLS, mTLS, and other security-related concerns.
 It is doing this seamlessly, no code changes or re-compilations or re-deployments are required.

 The features are the following:

 - providing zero-trust identity for UNIX TCP sockets through mTLS
 - access control, authorization and authentication (through OPA)
 - providing frictionless TLS termination for those TCP sockets
-- run [proxy-wasm](https://github.com/proxy-wasm/spec) filters for every app supporting every Linux-based machine (bare-metal, vanilla VM, Kubernetes, etc... you name it)
+- supporting every Linux-based machine (bare-metal, vanilla VM, Kubernetes, etc... you name it)

-The kernel module is capable of running proxy-wasm filters on your application data, this way it opens up a lot of opportunities to write custom logic for all (or a selected set of) your applications in your environment.
-This allows an infinite number of possibilities for monitoring and changing the way applications talk to each other in your system.

 ### Presentations